Ericsson/codechecker/docs/user_guide.md

   --tidyargs TIDY_ARGS_CFG_FILE
                         File containing argument which will be forwarded verbatim for Clang-Tidy.
+  --tidy-config TIDY_CONFIG
+                        A file in YAML format containing the configuration of clang-tidy checkers.
+The file can be dumped by 'CodeChecker analyzers --dump-config clang-tidy'
+                        command.
   --timeout TIMEOUT     The amount of time (in seconds) that each analyzer can
                         spend, individually, to analyze the project.
 If the analysis of a particular file takes longer than this